Sol Brynn: Career

 Born in Middlesbrough, North Yorkshire, Brynn began his career with Middlesbrough in 2009, moving on loan to Darlington in February 2021.

-On 18 August 2021, he signed for Scottish Championship side Queen of the South on a season-long loan.
+On 18 August 2021, Brynn signed for Scottish Championship side Queen of the South on a season-long loan.
 He made his debut for the club on 21 August 2021, in a 3–2 win against Greenock Morton.
 On 30 December 2021, he was recalled by his parent club.

-On 23 June 2022, he joined League Two side Swindon Town on a season-long loan.
+On 23 June 2022, Brynn joined League Two side Swindon Town on a season-long loan.
 He made his debut for the club on 30 July 2022, in a 3–0 defeat to Harrogate Town.
 During his time at Swindon, he won three player of the month awards and was voted as their player of the season.
 On 30 May 2023, it was announced by Middlesbrough that Brynn had signed a two-year contract extension with the club.

-On 10 July 2023, he joined League One side Leyton Orient on a season-long loan.
+On 10 July 2023, Brynn joined League One side Leyton Orient on a season-long loan.
 He made his debut for the club on 5 August 2023, in a 1–0 defeat to Charlton Athletic.

 Brynn made his debut for Middlesbrough on 14 August 2024, in a 3–0 win against Leeds United in the EFL Cup.
 On 15 October 2024, he signed a new four-year contract with Middlesbrough.
+In December 2024, he was praised by teammate Jonny Howson.

+Brynn established himself as Middlesbrough's first-choice goalkeeper in the 2025–26 season, although his performances overall were said to be "mixed".

+International career

+In March 2018, Brynn was called-up for the England under-18 squad and remained on the bench as an unused substitute during their fixtures.